 Category Contingencies System Limits or Impacts Initiating Event(s) and Contingency Component(s) Components Out of Service Thermal Limits Voltage Limits System Stable Loss of Demand or Curtailed Firm Transfers Cascading ^c Outages A - No Contingencies All Facilities in Service None Normal Normal Yes No No B - Event resulting in the loss of a single component.
 Single Line Ground (SLG) or 3-Phase (3Ø) Fault, with Normal Clearing: 1.
 Generator 2.
 Transmission Circuit 3.
 Transformer Loss of a Component without a Fault.
-Single Single Single Single Applicable Rating ^a (A/R) A/R A/R A/R Applicable Rating ^a (A/R) A/R A/R A/R Yes Yes Yes Yes No ^b No ^b No ^b No ^b No No No No Single Pole Block, Normal Clearing: 4.
+Single Single Single Single Applicable Rating ^a (A/R) A/R A/R A/R Applicable Rating ^a (A/R) A/R A/R A/R Yes Yes Yes Yes No b No b No b No b No No No No Single Pole Block, Normal Clearing: 4.
 Single Pole (dc) Line Single A/R A/R Yes No ^b No C - Event(s) resulting in the loss of SLG Fault, with Normal Clearing: 1.
 Bus Section 2.
 Breaker (failure or internal fault) Multiple Multiple A/R A/R A/R A/R Yes Yes Planned ^d Planned ^d No No two or more (multiple) components.
 SLG or 3Ø Fault, with Normal Clearing, Manual System Adjustments, followed by another SLG or 3Ø Fault, with Normal Clearing: 3.
 Category B (B1, B2, B3, or B4) contingency, manual system adjustments, followed by another Category B (B1, B2, B3, or B4) contingency Multiple A/R A/R Yes Planned ^d No

 Category Contingencies System Limits or Impacts Initiating Event(s) and Contingency Component(s) Components Out of Service Thermal Limits Voltage Limits System Stable Loss of Demand or Curtailed Firm Transfers Cascading ^c Outages Bipolar Block, with Normal Clearing: 4.
 Bipolar (dc) Line Fault (non 3Ø), with Normal Clearing: 5.
 Double Circuit Towerline Multiple Multiple A/R A/R A/R A/R Yes Yes Planned ^d Planned ^d No No SLG Fault, with Delayed Clearing: 6.
 Generator 8.
 Transformer 7.
 Transmission Circuit 9.
 Bus Section Multiple Multiple A/R A/R A/R A/R Yes Yes Planned ^d Planned ^d No No D e - Extreme event resulting in two or more (multiple) components removed or cascading out 3Ø Fault, with Delayed Clearing (stuck breaker or protection system failure): 1.
 Generator 3.
 Transformer 2.
 Transmission Circuit 4.
 Bus Section 3Ø Fault, with Normal Clearing: 5.
 Breaker (failure or internal fault) Other: 6.
-Loss of towerline with three or more circuits Evaluate for risks and consequences.
-May involve substantial loss of customer demand and generation in a widespread area or areas.
-Portions or all of the interconnected systems may or may not achieve a new, stable operating point.
-Evaluation of these events may require joint studies with neighboring systems.
-Document measures or procedures to mitigate the extent and effects of such
+Loss of towerline with three or more circuits May involve substantial loss of customer der widespread area or areas.
+Portions or all of the interconnected systems stable operating point.
+Evaluation of these events may require joint systems. nay or may not achieve a new, udies with neighboring